Why Family Volunteering?

-We believe that it's great for kids to grow up feeling like their local community is their home, a place they want to spend time and make better.
-We recognise that life is busy and family time is precious and that volunteering is often something that people with children can't easily do.
-So, we are on a mission to remove barriers and make it really easy for families to spend a bit of their spare time having fun together helping at charities on their doorstep.
+At Family Volunteering Club we believe that it's great, and important for kids to grow up feeling like their local community is their home, a place they want to spend time and make better.
+We also recognise that life is busy and volunteering is often something that people with children can't easily do.